tolks11/tolks_blog/_data/blog/2021-09-02-nfts-digital-leverage-and-the-long-tail-of-crypto-adoption.md

 * Inability to transport followers/likes/accomplishments etc., ecosystem won't benefit from network effects already established along with the inability to integrate with future web 3.0 social media and community based things
 * Inability to compose with established games and organizations and not allowing users to build on top of your ecosystem drastically limits the upside potential moving forward

 Digital presence/ownership worth more than physical at scale and ability to leverage marginal cost increase in producing more goods (think software at scale)

-SCALABILITY through traditional internet distribution models and reach that NFTs and digital assets, specifically in the crypto ecosystem, have.
-24/7 global access that allows
+SCALABILITY through traditional internet distribution models and reach that NFTs and digital assets have.
+The world is increasingly active 24/7 with global distribution that crypto uniquely benefits from as the markets are global and never close.

+A good example of the new shift is the recent crypto punk purchase that Visa made.
 Think of press coverage of Visa buying an NFT as another form of digital leverage.
 The scale and distribution that entailed isn't possible in the physical/non-crypto world.
 Operate on a global, 24/7 level where people would rather flex a profile picture worth 500k than buy a new house partly because one's addressable market is n of family and friends and the other is n of the user base of platforms where it is displayed.
-Digital Leverage creates unparalleled operating scale where digital items \~should\~ be worth more than physical items.
+Digital Leverage creates unparalleled operating scale where digital items \~should\~ be worth more than physical items because of their networks and drastically reduced marginal cost to add n items or assets.

+Scalability in distribution and audience along with utility as the programmable nature of digital items allows them orders of magnitude more flexibility and composability.

 Recently seen the value in digital presence and marketing after witnessing digital business models become more valuable than physical stores.
 Digital goods operate in the same comparison where the TAM is infinitely more vast than the physical world due to obvious constraints that don't apply online.